aregsar/softcoverdocker/chapters/how_to_use_softcover_docker.md

 Note that Although we have not specified a working directory option on the command line, the Docker image [Dockerfile](https://github.com/softcover/softcover-docker/blob/master/Dockerfile) specifies a `/book` working directory.

-This is why we have a specified a volume map option (-v) that maps the current directory `pwd` to the `/book` directory in the container.
+This is why we have specified a volume map option (-v) that maps the current directory `pwd` to the `/book` directory in the container.

-With this mapping in place, when we run the container `sc new mybook` command, the `mybook` directory is created in the container's `/book` working directory and the working directory content is volume mapped into our current directory resulting in a `mybook` directory created in our current directory.
+With this mapping in place, when we run the container `sc new mybook` command, the `mybook` directory is created in the container's `/book` working directory.

+Since the working directory is volume mapped to our local current directory, its content will be reflected in our current directory.
+This results in the `mybook` directory to be created in the current directory.

 In the event that we want to create an article instead of a book, we would just need to add the `-a` option to the `sc new` command: